-The movie – a reboot of the live-action Batman series with Robert Pattinson in the title role – was due to arrive in cinemas in June 2021.
-It will now arrive in October 2021 instead.
+The movie – a reboot of the live-action Batman series with Robert Pattinson in the title role – was due to arrive in cinemas in June 2021, then in October 2021, but will now arrive in March 2022.

 On January 28th director Matt Reeves took to Twitter to announce that production had commenced on the feature.
 Principal photography began on The Batman in London, with scenes shot close to the Thames.

 In mid-February the production team moved to Scotland to continue filming in Glasgow.
 Scenes were shot at the Glasgow Necropolis – a Victorian cemetery in the city.

 To coincide with the Glasgow shoot – when the production team were wary of press leaks – Matt Reeves released a short video on Twitter to offer a glimpse of Pattinson’s Batman.
 This video showcased some test footage of the actor in the Bat-suit.

 Two weeks later, on March 4th, Reeves released photos of Batman stood next to the new-look Batmobile.
 Once again, these images came via the director’s Twitter account.

 Following the Glasgow shoot, Warner Bros.
 Pictures initially planned to film in Liverpool on Monday March 16th, but production was suspended as of March 14th as the studio reacted to the ever-changing situation regarding the global pandemic.